 In some dogs with Cushing’s the excess cortisol that circulates in the blood stream will spill over into the urine.
 If this test is positive then a dog might have Cushing’s.
 If it is negative, there is a good chance it does not have Cushing’s.

-This test will catch most dogs that have the disease, and is the test of choice for Cushing’s.
+This test will catch most dogs that have the disease, and is the test of choice for Cushing’s on dogs that have symptoms.
 A negative on this test means that most likely the dog does not have Cushing’s.
 A positive on this test indicates that a dog might have Cushing’s.
 It is the most popular adrenal screening test.

 5. Response to Therapy